Data protection violations in direct marketing: million-euro fine against Swiss Post confirmed

 High GDPR requirements for direct marketing

 The ruling underlines the high requirements for data processing in direct marketing and highlights the serious consequences of breaches of the General Data Protection Regulation (GDPR).
-Companies must not only ensure that their data processing processes comply with the legal requirements, but also continuously review and adapt their data protection measures.
+Companies must not only ensure that their data processing processes comply with legal requirements, but also continuously review and adapt their data protection measures.

 Source: Judgment (W258 2227269-1/39E) of the Austrian Federal Administrative Court